services

 - To transition between tasks with decreasing support - To engage in a wide variety of sensory, fine motor, gross motor, and language activities

-- To participate in a group setting without harm to self or others
+- To participate in a group setting without physically disrupting self or others

 Objectives